Wake Up Call

 While one group of Volusion engineers struggled with dead server blades, another group was working on the plan/feature problem.
 When some of our web servers started up before the subscription entitlement database was online, the application started with the default feature set, causing many of our merchants to be prompted to upgrade to access search, reporting, and other features.
 Once we figured out the cause of those issues, Volusion engineers tracked down a bulk live-update tool that hadn’t been needed in years.
 Soon afterward, all merchant stores were working with the correct features enabled.

 Eight and a half hours after my phone first rang, the last few web servers offered up green status indicators.
 We had several more hours of load redistribution to work through, and although there were some hiccups, the worst was behind us.
 Our customers were amazingly patient and understanding, and those that helped us identify and debug issues as services recovered made a huge difference.
 You have our gratitude, and our apologies for the interruption to your businesses.

 Justifiably, every one of our valued customers wants to know how we’ll prevent this from happening in the future.
-We’ve already been talking about it for a while, and you’ve probably read my other blog posts on this topic already.
 The answer is to redouble efforts in the migration to Google Cloud Platform.
-There, Volusion services won’t be taken down by a single generator failure - Google deploys them in large redundant fleets.
-We won’t struggle through distributing load around a couple dozen dead servers - Google deploys them by the tens of thousands.
+There, Volusion services won’t be taken down by a single generator failure—Google deploys them in large redundant fleets.
+We won’t struggle through distributing load around a couple dozen dead servers—Google deploys them by the tens of thousands.
 Storage and network elements are built with the same levels of robust redundancy.
 Cooling faults, UPS malfunctions, and Internet circuit flaps will no longer stop your shoppers from checking out.